For research and publication. Please see the Faculty Research Committee pages.

 Faculty members whose travel includes countries on the State Department watch list must submit a signed waiver along with their requests for funding.
 Faculty members planning travel abroad, especially travel to a watch list country, are encouraged to contact Brandon Lussier at (Brandon.Lussier@trincoll.edu), Assistant Director of OIP (www.trincoll.edu/UrbanGlobal/StudyAway) for information and support as they plan their travel.

-Reimbursement will be made only upon submission to the associate dean of a signed, completed copy of the Travel Expense Report form (available from all departmental secretaries and here [page 1, page 2]) within 30 days of return to the College, accompanied by a set of proper receipts (where available) from hotels, travel services, credit cards, etc. (note that the expense report form is an Excel spreadsheet which can easily tally and reconcile expenses).
-Follow this link for additional reimbursement instructions.
+Reimbursement will be made only upon submission to the associate dean of a signed, completed copy of the Travel Expense Report form (available here [page 1, page 2]) within 30 days of return to the College, accompanied by a set of proper receipts (where available) from hotels, travel services, credit cards, etc. (note that the expense report form is an Excel spreadsheet which can easily tally and reconcile expenses).
+Follow this link for additional reimbursement instructions and this link for a list of non-reimbursable expenses.
 In addition, a copy of the entry in the official program of the conference listing the faculty member's contribution should be provided.
 As a general rule, travel advances will be provided only when absolutely necessary.
 The normal threshold for a travel advance is $1,500 in pre-meeting costs.

 College Support for Course-Related Student Travel